daktyl/Arkanoid/README.md

 # Arkanoid
-A basic clone of 2D retro game Arkanoid written in C and Allegro 5
+A basic clone of a 2D retro game Arkanoid written in C and Allegro 5

 # Build Prerequisites
     CMake 3.3 (it will probably compile using older version too, see the last paragraph)